This article has links to products and services we love, which we may make commission from.

 Best Places to Stay in Kiev

-Airbnb in Kiev is affordable.
+Self-contained apartments in Kyiv are affordable.
 You can rent a private room for an average price of £75 but there are rooms for as low as £25.
 Entire apartments average at £120 but go as low as £20.

 - Premier Hotel Rus: Great location, clean and modern rooms, airport shuttle available.

 - Bontiak Hotel: Free breakfast, spacious rooms, quiet location.

 Hostels are great for those on a budget or looking to meet fellow visitors.

 - Dream House Hostel: Beautiful location, onsite cafe, modern rooms.